ordina-jworks/ordina-jworks.github.io/_posts/2019-02-05-observables.md

 Again an (new) `Observable` is returned.
 Again the result can get remapped before throttling it back.
 The subscriber, the component controller in this case (or the html if you are using Angular's async pipe), is then receiving this remapped data.

 What happens when we have another component that is in need of this data (or maybe a part of it).
 Lets say we have a header and a datatable.
-And we are NOT using push events, but simple rest calls.
-The datatable is the component we were talking about earlier.
+And we are NOT using push events, but simple rest calls. (for the sake of this explanation) The datatable is the component we were talking about earlier.
 It needs to display messages in a simple datatable.
 The header is the second component that needs this data.